-Passive Active PRESENTThe mail is delivered by Jane.PASTThe mail was delivered by Jane.
+Passive Active PRESENTThe mail is delivered by Jane.PASTThe mail was delivered by Jane.FUTUREThe mail will be delivered by Jane.
 PRESENTJane delivers the mail.PASTJane delivered the mail.FUTUREJane will deliver the mail.

 IE I Exercise: Rewrite the following passive sentences as active ones.
 Note that her, him, we will have to be changed to She, He, We.
 The reason is that the use of these pronouns in the sentences will change from objects to subjects.